guoqingbao/guoqingbao.github.io/_pages/about.md

 About
 ======
+* From 2022, work as a Senior Staff Researcher in AI framework optimization and computer vision

 * Having both intensive university research and software engineering work experience, which enables me to fast prototyping and commercially implementing novel ideas.

 * Four years' full-time research experience in computer vision, artificial intelligence and medical informatics, and additional nine years' industry work experience as a senior/software engineer in development and architecture design of large-scale commercial software projects.

-* Currently working on research projects that have potentials to revolutionize diagnosis and treatment of severe diseases with the support of machine learning.

 * Academic and industry achievements (2008-2021):

   * 2016-2021:

   * Achieved high academic merit after reentering school, including high honor rolls, half-fee, summer research, dean’s list, Ph.D., and postgraduate supplementary scholarships from the University of Sydney as a Master's and PhD student.
-Published high quality scientific papers in areas of machine learning, pattern recognition and translational medicine in IEEE, Cancers, and Lancet family journals.
+Published high quality scientific papers in areas of machine learning, pattern recognition and translational medicine in Pattern Recognition, IEEE JBHI, Cancers, and Lancet family journals.

   * 2008-2016: